 Sports Afield is America’s premier hunting adventure magazine, founded in 1887.
 The magazine is devoted to people who share a passion for high-end hunting and shooting, especially North American and African big-game hunting.
 Our focus is on adventure hunts for species such as sheep, elk, caribou, moose, trophy whitetails and mule deer, bears, African plains game, and dangerous species such as Cape buffalo, lion, and leopard.
 Coverage of fine guns, optics, clothing, and equipment is an essential part of the magazine.
 To a more limited extent, we also feature stories on upland hunting and big-game hunts outside North America and Africa.

 While most of our departments are written by regular contributors, we do accept a few feature articles from freelance writers.
 The majority of our coverage consists of big-game hunting destination pieces and exciting, well-written hunting adventure stories.
 Please do not send “hunt-payback” pieces; we do not run stories that are blatant advertisements for a particular outfitter.
 We run very few “how-to” pieces.
 We are also interested in stories about rifles and calibers that are appropriate to the type of hunting we cover.
 Features should be no more than 2,500 words in length.
-We also accept some short items (500-1000 words) for our Almanac section, primarily conservation-related subjects, but other topics may be considered.
-Freelancers may also contribute to the For the Record department, which tells the stories of world record animals.
+We also accept some short items (800-1,200 words) for our Almanac section, primarily conservation-related subjects, but other topics may be considered.

 You may send a query or a completed manuscript.
 If you have not written for us before, sending a completed manuscript is best.
 Queries should clearly explain what you’d like to write about, show the editor why the subject is relevant, and why you’re qualified to write the piece.
 Whether sending a completed manuscript or a query, please tell us what kind of photo support you can provide.